 As parents, you are vital members of your child’s care team.
-After each assessment, program staff will share results and will send a report to both your baby's cardiologist and primary care doctor.
-The results will include an action plan of things you can do between visits to help boost your child's neurodevelopment.
+After each assessment, program staff will share results and will send a report to your child's cardiologist and primary care doctor.
+The results will include recommendations of things you can do between visits to help boost your child's development.

-Caring for a child undergoing treatment or recovering from a medical condition can be stressful for families, with or without developmental delays.
-Our team members are ready support you, as needed, with stress reduction strategies and relaxation techniques.
+We know that caring for a child undergoing treatment or recovering from a medical condition can be stressful for families, with or without developmental delays.
+Our team members are ready support you.

 To make an appointment or talk to a developmental expert at Herma Heart Institute: